JoeGaggler/Parsnip/README.md

 * `<CSTRING>` - matches a "C style string"
 * `<TAB>` - matches a tab
 * `<SP>` or `<SPACE>` - matches a single space

+## Token modifiers

+Tokens can be modified by prefixes and postfixes to change the matching behavior.

+### Match action modifiers

+A prefix attached to a token change the match action.
+If no prefix is attached, the default action is "consume", which means that the input is consumed, and then proceeds to the next token in the production rule.
+These are the supported match action modifiers:
+* (no prefix) - consume, which advances the input so that subsequent tokens can be matched
+* `\`` - ignore, which consumes the token, but does not forward it to the parent
+* `~` - fail, which immediately fails the rule if the token matches
+* `&` - rewind, which matches the token, but rewinds so that the token is not yet consumed
+* (no prefix) - consume

+### Cardinality modifiers

+A postfix attached to a token changes the cardinality of the match.
+If no postfix is attached, the default cardinality is "one", which means the token is matched once-and-only-once.
+These are the supported cardinality modifiers:
+* (no postfix) - one
+* `?` - maybe, zero or one
+* `*` - star, zero or more
+* `+` - plus, one or more

 # Node Factory Interface